datalad-handbook/book/docs/code_from_chapters/yale.rst

 Data consumption & transport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Datasets can be installed from local paths or remote URLs using :command:`datalad clone`.
+Individual datasets can be installed from local paths or remote URLs using :command:`datalad clone`.
 Cloning is a fast operation, and the resulting dataset typically takes up only a fraction of the total size of the data that it tracks::

    cd ../